akalenuk/hyphen/README.md

 And yet it is plain C++.

 C++11 to be exact.
 But it doesn't have to be exactly C++, all you need to get your hyphen-notation constructs implemented in a language of your choice is to overload operator `-` for a bunch of trivial types.
-Of course operator overloding means you have to be able to make your own types as well.
+Of course operator overloading means you have to be able to make your own types as well.
 So potentially C#, Python, PHP and even Fortran or Ada can adopt hyphen-notation with little effort.

 Let's see how it is done.
-Consider this exaple: `Line-split-by-" "`.
+Consider this example: `Line-split-by-" "`.
 It takes a text string and makes an array of words out of, so "Hello, world!" becomes {"Hello,", "world!"}.
 Now look:

     struct With {} with;